 It wasn’t just Europe that experienced unprecedented heat.
 The entire Northern Hemisphere’s summer of 2019 was its hottest ever, according to NOAA.
 July 2019 was the hottest month on the planet ever.
 Africa, only a year prior, recorded its hottest temperature ever in Algeria.

 2020 will inevitably be an important year in determining our planet’s future.
-However, there are things that we can do immediately to help.
+However, there are things that we can do immediately to help with these sustainability goals.
 Tree planting can help with almost every goal on this list.
 To plant some trees that help protect people and our planet, just follow this link.